nesk/akkurate/documentation/topics/ktor-validation-tutorial.md

 }
 ```

-The `POST /books` route deserializes the payload, stores it in the database, and returns a 201 HTTP status code.
+The `POST /books` route deserializes the request payload, stores it in the database and returns a 201 HTTP status code.
 The `GET /books` route fetches all the books and serializes them into the response.

 ## What can we improve?